Tootman/WebMapDashboardv2/README.md

     forEachFeature in map
         set highlightOnMap property to FALSE

+#### onTableRowClick:
+    toggle the value of mapAdmin.state.geojson.features(tableRow.index).properties.highlight_on_map
+    // then the change of state causes react to refresh style prop callback forEachFeature

 ## How it it built - technology stack
  - Leaflet Mapping API
  - ReactJS v 16.3 (with Webpack via Create-react-App)